Tutorial | Image classification without code#

 Before we can make predictions, we need to create a tabular dataset with the file path and target information, similar to the one we built for the training set.

-1. With the bean_images_test folder highlighted, go to the Actions menu and select the List Contents recipe from Visual recipes.
+2. In the Actions panel, select the List Contents recipe from the menu of visual recipes.

-3. Select +Add level mapping and set the Folder level to 1, and the Column name to target.
+5. Set the Folder level to 1 and the Column name to target.

-This recipe creates a new dataset in the Flow called bean_images_test_files with information on each of the 82 test images.
+You should have a dataset in the Flow called bean_images_test_files with information on each of the 82 test images.

 Now we can apply the model to the new images in bean_images_test.